climatefarmers/vegetation-health/README.md

 ### Output format and example data

 evi_mvp_analysis.R gives two output csv files, one containing a few single value indicators of vegetation health, and one with the mean vegetation index of each polygon mapped to the field ID, including the landuse type.
-An example output is given in the folder in Francisco_Output, additionally including, a json schema (given below) to better describe the EVIMVP.csv.
+An example output is given in the folder in Francisco_Output, additionally including, a JSON schema (given below) to better describe the EVIMVP.csv.
 Example shapefile and vector data in folder Francisco_Vectordata.

 ```
 {